Restoration & Renovation

 JewelHouse by Summer Wheat

-Rendering of JewelHouse by International Architects Atelier.
+International Architects Atelier.

 Built in 1910 to store plants in the winter and modified in the early 1950s to create a planetarium, the conservatory will be restored and renovated to its original architecture with new glass, bronze, and mosaic contemporary artworks by Summer Wheat integrated into the exterior and interior of the building.
-As part of a broad initiative to reinvigorate and renovate the Kansas City Museum’s grounds, Wheat will transform the conservatory into a jewel box of a space to be used by the public for meditative reflection in addition to hosting a robust slate of programming that promotes gender equity, empowerment, health, and well-being.
+Wheat’s design draws on the building’s history and signature Beaux Arts style while forging a new meaning and use for the space.

 JewelHouse will serve as a space for inclusive history and humanities education, public programs, and events.
 The curriculum will be developed using restorative practices as a methodology to center the often-untold stories of women across generations.
 Educational and public programs will include storytelling, spoken word presentations, oral history recordings, collecting initiatives, music concerts, and dance performances, as well as panel discussions, summits, and workshops.